 3) Enriching Information

-When we spend time looking at certain poster, It must be worth our time reading certain article, or who will bother.
+When we spend time looking at certain article, it must be worth our time reading it or who will bother.
 "The content must be enriching."

 A good article can capture readers attention, influence their thoughts and affect their emotions.